ResoRefine-AI/ResoRefine-AI/README.md

 1. Go to the **Releases** section on the right side of this GitHub page.
 2. Download the latest `ResoRefine.exe` file.
-3. Double-click the `.exe` file to launch the application. *(No installation required!)*
+3. Double-click the `.exe` file to install the application.
-4. Drag and drop your noisy audio file into the upload zone.
+4. Select your noisy audio file into the upload zone.
 5. Adjust your *Warmth* and *Clarity* sliders, then click **Render Studio Audio**.
 6. Once processing is complete, click **Export Final File** to save your new `.wav` track.